 - are assisted by online technology

-To reduce your chances of becoming a victim:
+How to reduce your chances of becoming a victim

 - never give personal or sensitive details out online or over email

 - make sure all devices have up-to-date anti-virus software and a firewall installed